xoofx/LibObjectFile/readme.md

 - Full support for the **PE file format**
   - Read and write from/to a `System.IO.Stream`
   - All PE Directories are supported
-  - ImageBase relocation is supported with `PEFile.Relocate(ulong)` method
   - `PEFile.Print` to print the content of a PE file to a textual representation
 - - Good support for the **ELF file format**:
   - Read and write from/to a `System.IO.Stream`